felix-scheib/grandMA3-Snippets/PanTilt_Invert/README.md

 ## Known limitations
 - only inverts actual selected fixtures.
 Doesn't invert fixtures down the hierarchy (e.g. if a grouping fixture is selected, only the grouping fixtures gets invorted, not it's children).

+## Disclaimer
+The plugin is made by a private programmer who isn't working for MA Lighting.
+It's made based on the knowledge of the programmer, not the knowledge of a developer of the grandMA3 system.
+System failure caused by using this plugin is completely the risk of the user.
+Never use this plugin in a critical situation!
+Only use this plugin in show situations after checking that it won't break the system!